-I have prepared a few book recommendations written by the African writers including Mohamed Sarr, Adrienne Yabouza, Ivan Vladislavic, Tsitsi Dangarembga, Tete-Michel Kpomassie, Leila Aboulela, Scholastique Mukasonga, Tahara Ben Jelloun, Kaouther Adimi, Andre Aciman.
-I hope you will find this ten books of interest.
+I have prepared a few book recommendations written by the African writers including Mohamed Sarr, Kamal Ben Hameda, Adrienne Yabouza, Mbarek Ould Beyrouk, Ivan Vladislavic, Tsitsi Dangarembga, Tete-Michel Kpomassie, Leila Aboulela, Scholastique Mukasonga, Tahar Ben Jelloun, Kaouther Adimi, Andre Aciman.
+I hope you will find this list of books useful and interesting.

 CO-WIVES, CO-WIDOWS BY ADRIENNE YABOUZA (CENTRAL AFRICAN REPUBLIC)